 }

 This variant runs in 3.3 ns, or 10x longer than addition.
 But what if we divide by a constant, not a mutating value?
-In that case, we just have to make sure that the compiler knows that our denominator remains constant!
+In that case, we must ensure the compiler knows that our denominator remains constant!

 1